-Community Wellbeing: Printmaking Using Recycled Materials (without the aid of a press)
+Community Learning: Printmaking Using Recycled Materials (without the aid of a press)

-- You will learn how to cut out and make images using recycled cardboard, bubble wrap and other materials that you will be able to print from directly on to paper
+- to cut out and make images using recycled cardboard, bubble wrap and other materials that you will be able to print from directly on to paper

-- Print on paper without the aid of a press
+- how to print on paper without the aid of a press

-- Information about artists that you can research to find out more about printmaking this is on the accompanying PowerPoint
+- information on artists to research in order to find out more about printmaking.
+This is on an accompanying PowerPoint

 This self-directed online workshop will take and talk you through the entire process of exploring printmaking, at your own pace, in the comfort of your home.